 - Relax!
 When you audition, we like to make it as relaxed as possible for you.
 Facing a group of faculty can be intimidating, but please remember WE WANT YOU TO DO YOUR BEST!
 We like to see talent!
 Work with your drama teacher to put together the best audition possible.
 Show him/her these requirements, and by all means, have him/her call us if s/he has any questions (307-766-2198).

 - Wear something that is flattering to you, but also comfortable.
-If you don't feel right in nylons and heels, don't wear them.
-Suits and ties are nice, but if they restrict your audition in any way, choose something else.
+If you feel awkward in stilettos, don't wear them.
+Suits and ties are nice, but if wearing them restricts your audition in any way, choose something else.
 Be sure to introduce the names of your selections at the beginning of your audition, and to tell us your name.
 Don't describe the scene or setting of the piece you are about to do, just do it!
 Most of the time, we are familiar with the plays you choose.
 If not, a short description (as we see in many speech cuttings) won't help much anyway.

 - Finally, stay around and chat with our faculty.
 Get to know us and allow us to get to know you!
 Mature, serious, and creative students make the best candidates for scholarships, so whatever you can show us of these attributes during your two days with us will help.
 Talk with our students, look at the facilities, take in a show if possible, and sit in on our classes if you can make the time for it.
 We want you to be happy with your choice of school!
 Break a leg!

 For the scholarship auditions, we ask technical/design students formally to present a portfolio of their work to date and to provide a resume.
-Begin with an introduction of yourself, where you are from, and where you are in your training.
+Begin with an introduction of yourself, where you are from, and what level you are in your training.
 Briefly discuss your goals as a technician or designer.
-Then go on and present your actual materials.
+Then present your actual materials.
 You have a maximum of 10 minutes.

 A few general recommendations: